-This article is written for Office 365 Business subscribers using it as their internal and external mailing system.
+This article is written for Office 365 Business subscribers who use the software as their internal and external mailing system.
 When your business is growing, you can start facing a mess in your mailbox.
-It indicates that you need to integrate your mailing system with ERP or CRM.
-That way, you can continue to use your favourite mail client, while all communications are synced in structured way into ERP/CRM for managing sales, tasks, support tickets and etc.
+This indicates that you need to integrate your mailing system with ERP or CRM, so you can continue to use your favorite mail client.
+Then, all communications will be synced in a structured way into ERP/CRM for managing sales, tasks, support tickets, and more.

-This guide provides a full set of instructions on how to configure your Office 365 Exchange to work with the Odoo ERP system.
+As an A–Z guide, we have provided you with a full set of instructions on how to configure your Office 365 Exchange to work with the Odoo ERP system.
 This guide was written with the goal to be an A-Z guide.
-If you find that this article is not complete enough or something is not clear, please leave your comments down below and we will correct instructions and add clarifications to it.
+If you find that this article is not complete enough or something is unclear, please leave your comments down below and we will correct these instructions and add clarifications to it.